firstARETE ®

 Open Integrated Physical and Academic Activities that both the teacher and students create that provide challenge, engagement, and relevance for the students, leading to a sense of purpose, meaning, and fulfillment.

-firstARETE teachers are trained in a two-phase process.
-Phase 1 requires 28 hours of training, and Phase 2 requires eight hours of follow-up training.
+For the San Francisco Bay Area with trainings in English, firstARETE teachers are trained in a two-phase process.
+Phase 1 requires four full days of training, and Phase 2 requires eight hours of follow-up training.* (See below for information about trainings in other languages and trainings outside the San Francisco Bay Area.)

 Phase 1 Teachers receive in-depth, hands-on training, including the firstARETE Curriculum Guide that contains comprehensive lesson plans.

-Phase 2 1) Two observation and evaluation on-site visits with each teacher trained; and 2) a half-day follow-up training to deal with issues and concerns, and to refine procedures, activities, and techniques.
+Phase 2 1) A half-day group follow-up training to deal with issues and concerns, and to refine procedures, activities, and techniques; and 2) two individual observation and evaluation on-site visits with each teacher trained.

 After Phase 2, the American Sports Institute provides ongoing support.